mtumilowicz/argoCD-workshop/README.md

                 * Argo CD cannot know if it is running a first-time "install" or an "upgrade" - every operation is a "sync'.
                     * apps that have pre-install and pre-upgrade will have those hooks run at the same time
         * other: kustomize, jsonnet, plain directory of YAML/json manifests, custom
-* components
-    * API Server
-        * provides endpoints for managing and querying applications, repositories, projects, and other resource
-    * Repository Server
-        * manages interactions with Git repositories
-            * argocd-repo-server is responsible for cloning Git repository, keeping it up to date and generating manifests using the appropriate tool
-                * clones the repository into /tmp (or the path specified in the TMPDIR env variable)
+* automates the deployment of the desired application states in the specified target environments
-                    * Pod might run out of disk space if it has too many repositories or if the repositories have a lot of files
-                        * mount a persistent volume
+    * can track updates to branches, tags, or pinned to a specific version of manifests at a Git commit
-                * Every 3m (by default) Argo CD checks for changes to the app manifests.
+    * every 3m (by default) Argo CD checks for changes to the app manifests
+        * to eliminate delay from polling, the API server can be configured to receive webhook events
+            * example: Git webhook notifications from GitHub
         * assumes by default that manifests only change when the repo changes
         * change this duration using the `timeout.reconciliation` setting in the argocd-cm ConfigMap
-                    * To eliminate this delay from polling, the API server can be configured to receive webhook events
-                        * supported Git webhook notifications from GitHub, GitLab, Bitbucket, Bitbucket Server and Gogs
-    * Application Controller
-        * specific controller that handles the reconciliation of applications
-* automates the deployment of the desired application states in the specified target environments
-    * can track updates to branches, tags, or pinned to a specific version of manifests at a Git commit
 * implemented as a Kubernetes controller
+    * Kubernetes faces challenges with the traditional CD mechanism
+        * CI/CD tools, like Jenkins, sit outside the cluster
+        * Argo CD sits inside the cluster
     * continuously monitors running applications and compares the current, live state against the desired target state (Git repo)
         * deployed application whose live state deviates from the target state is considered `OutOfSync`
             * argoCD provides facilities to automatically or manually sync the live state back to the desired target state